 The MMU began making recommendations to PJM in the 1999 State of the Market Report.
-Since that time, the MMU has made 382 recommendations in the State of the Market Reports.
+Since that time, the MMU has made 392 recommendations in the State of the Market Reports.
 In 2014, the MMU began including a priority and status with each recommendation.
-In this 2023 Annual State of the Market Report for PJM, the MMU has reviewed all past recommendations, assigned priority and determined their current status.
+The MMU has reviewed all past recommendations, assigned priority and determined their current status.